vuejs/test-utils-docs/docs/api/README.md

 ## Wrapper

 When you use `mount`, a `VueWrapper` is returned with a number of useful methods for testing.
-Methods like `find` return a `DOMWrapper`.
-Both implement the same API.
+A `VueWrapper` is a thin wrapper around your component instance.
+Methods like `find` return a `DOMWrapper`, which is a thin wrapper around the DOM nodes in your component and it's children.
+Both implement a similar same API.

 ### `html`